Few subjects are more boring to talk about than dental insurance policies.

-For dental insurance, employee and group policies can range from $225 – $450 on average.
+For dental insurance, employee and group policies can range from $225 – $450 a year, on average.

-If you don’t have access to a plan through an employer or other group, an individual policy averages around $350.
+If you don’t have access to a plan through an employer or other group, an individual dental insurance policy averages around $350 per year.

 The price is one side of the equation.
 What you get in return is another.

-Again, the answer is it depends on the coverage you have.
+Again, the answer here depends on the coverage you have.
 But here are some generalities when it comes to what dental insurance covers…